You are currently viewing Sanity: Humanism Is a Dualism

 Why can’t humankind conceive an explanation for consciousness?
 The author argues that since it is only immediately and privately known, any understanding of consciousness must itself arise through conscious experience.
 This entails that consciousness contains within itself both the mystery and its solution.

-The book posits that this dualistic mindset has contributed to a societal atmosphere where blame is easily assigned to external entities, such as political opponents or cultural movements, rather than engaging in self-reflection and collective responsibility.
+The book posits that the dualistic mindset has contributed to a societal atmosphere where blame is easily assigned to external entities, such as political opponents or cultural movements, rather than engaging in self-reflection and collective responsibility.
 The author argues that this mindset has led to a crisis in free speech, where dissenting opinions are increasingly silenced under the guise of protecting societal norms.

 The cure: rational nondualism

 Eschauzier advocates for rational nondualism as a remedy for the irrationality stemming from secular dualism.
-This philosophical approach encourages individuals to recognize the illusion of separation between object and subject, thereby delineating the immense breadth and limitations of rational thought.
+This philosophical approach encourages individuals to recognize the illusion of separation between object and subject, thereby delineating the immense breadth and the limitations of rational thought.
 By understanding and embracing these human boundaries, individuals can move beyond polar thinking and better appreciate the role of intuition and rational beliefs in dealing with complex existential issues.

-Key themes in “Sanity”
+Themes in “Sanity”

-1. Secular dualism: Eschauzier identifies this as a primary flaw in Western thinking, leading to oversimplified binary perspectives on complex issues, and a “tyranny of good intentions.”
+1. Secular dualism: Eschauzier identifies this as a primary flaw in Western thinking, leading to oversimplified binary perspectives on complex issues, and “a tyranny of good intentions.”

 2. Rational nondualism: Proposed as an alternative framework, integrating “Eastern” metaphysics with “Western” logic for a worldview that is compatible with religion and science.